Hui pan-nationalism: People's Republic of China

-Shadian Incident
+Shadian incident

-The Shadian Incident in Yunnan in 1975, left over 1600 Hui dead.
+The Shadian incident in Yunnan in 1975, left over 1600 Hui dead.

-1989 Salman Rushdie Protest
+1989 protests

-In 1989, a student led Hui protest, protested the publication of Salman Rushdie's book, ‘Sexual Customs’ (Xingfengsu), described as a resurgence in Hui Muslim ethnic nationalism.
-Protestors claimed that the books contents “denigrated Islam.”
+In March 1989, a book ‘Sexual Customs’ (Xingfengsu 性风俗) was published in Shanghai; in May, Hui student-led protests ensued over the book's contents.
+Protestors claimed that the book “denigrated Islam.”
 Over 3000 Muslims in Beijing attended, with over 20,000 in Lanzhou, 100,000 in Xining and smaller protests in Ürümqi, Shanghai, Inner Mongolia, Wuhan and Yunnan during April and May.
 In response, the state met the demands of the protestors, banning the book entirely.
 Reportedly, 13 million copies were confiscated.
-95,240 copies were burnt publicly in Lanzhou, the Shanghai editors were fired with the publication houses shortly closed for “reorganisation”, merely emphasising the power and achievements of the Hui pan-nationalistic movement, especially as the Tiananmen Square Massacre occurred concurrently.
+95,240 copies were burnt publicly in Lanzhou, the Shanghai editors were fired with the publication houses shortly closed for “reorganisation”.

-1989 President of Iran Visit
+1989 Iranian presidential visit

 This visit sparked a "fourth tide" in Muslim identity in China.
 This is due to the subsequent state sponsored tourism and private Islamic investment opportunities that were encouraged following this visit.

-Significant Contributors
+Significant contributors

 Ya’wub Wang Jingzhai

-Ya’wub Wang Jingzhai (1879-1949) was an early theorist and religious scholar, also known as one of the “Four Great Akhonds”.
+Ya’wub Wang Jingzhai (1879–1949) was an early theorist and religious scholar, also known as one of the “Four Great Akhonds”.
 Wang Jingzhai promoted the compatibility of pan-Islamic identity with Hui nationalism, and Hui nationalism with Chinese nationalism.
 These concepts stimulated traction among the Hui community, but were also threatened by increasing Japanese mobilisation of the Hui, and later invasion during WWII.

 One of his articles published in the widely read Chinese Muslim article Yuehua 月華 interpreted the hadith, “the love of one’s homeland [springs forth] from the faith," specific to homeland, and therefore, the Hui should defend and build their homeland (China).
 This among with other direct scriptural justifications for nationalism were disseminated for Chinese Muslim audiences.

 Xue Wenbo

-Xue Wenbo 薛 文波 (1909-1984), using a Leninist framework, constructed a “unified consciousness of the Pan-Islamic nation."
+Xue Wenbo (薛文波; 1909–1984), using a Leninist framework, constructed a “unified consciousness of the Pan-Islamic nation."
 He argued that the ‘Huizu’ are the oppressed proletarians of the world, with most wishing to unite under the banner of Islam.
 (Huijiao).